AdobeDocs/campaign-standard.es-ES/help/designing/using/adding-a-content-block.md

 1. Enter the content of the content block(s), and click the **[!UICONTROL Create]** button.

 El bloque de contenido ahora se puede utilizar en el editor de contenido de un mensaje o una página de aterrizaje.

+>[!CAUTION]
+>
+>When editing the content of a block, make sure there are no extra white spaces between the beginning and the end of your *if* statements.
+En HTML, los espacios en blanco se muestran en pantalla y, por lo tanto, afectan la presentación del contenido.

 ## About targeting dimension {#about-targeting-dimension}